CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

 The sample platform also hosts a bunch of samples, both which are small or decently sized.

-Some projects have specific requirements: For example to add support for JokerTV you will need a physical JokerTV device.
-We will send one to the student that takes this project well before GSoC starts.
-The LiveTV project requires a subscription to YouTube with LiveTV (whatever it's called this week) and Hulu.
-We will pay for those.
-If your project requires some cloud resources (Google Compute Engine, for example), we will pay for that, too.
+Some projects have specific requirements, and we'll make sure that you get the resources you need: i.e. if your project requires some cloud resources (Google Compute Engine, for example), we'll make sure you get access to the resources.

 In general, you are not expected to pay for anything (other than your own development computer and internet, of course) related to any